United-Codes/cloudofficeprint-python/README.md

 ```

 ## Cloud Office Print server
 The template and the data need to be sent to a Cloud Office Print server that merges both.
-This can be done by setting up the configuration for Cloud Office Print server and passing it to the print job instance.
+This can be done by setting up the configuration for a Cloud Office Print server and passing it to the print job instance.
 You can get your API key by signing up at https://www.cloudofficeprint.com.
 ```python
 ...
 SERVER_URL = "https://api.cloudofficeprint.com/"